-Now that you have used the 30-day toy clean out and figured out what to keep and what to donate- next you have to determine where to donate toys or sell used toys for some extra cash!
+Now that you have implemented The Happy Mom System: Declutter and figured out what to keep and what to donate- next you have to determine where to donate toys or sell used toys for some extra cash!

 While we have the best intentions for getting rid of our unwanted toys, they often don’t make it out of the house.
 We pile them up in the garage planning to get them to Goodwill.
 We drive bags around in our trunk until we end up throwing everything away.

 What else can you do with all of those toys that the kids no longer play with?
 It seems silly to toss out perfectly good toys, especially when they have lots of life left and could make a child really happy.

 You have two options (outside of storing them for your grandchildren!) donate or sell.
 I always have great intentions to donate but I am never sure where to take my used toys.
 How do I find places to donate used toys?

 So I did some research and I found several places that will take toys that are gently used but still in good condition.
 Some even take stuffed animals for a great cause!

 If you prefer to try and sell some items, I have listed a few places you can sell toys (and some clothing too).
 You could earn some money for Christmas, add to college funds, or put away some money for a fun Mommy & Me bonding activity.

 (This article contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites)

 Tips for donating and selling used toys:

 - Toys with broken parts or missing pieces are not suitable for donation (and probably won’t sell).